 Whatever your case is, if you want to be debt free, you will find a way to do it!
 I am on a one person income and slowly but surely working my way to being debt free!

 If you are a Dave Ramsey follower, then you have heard of the Debt Snowball.
 Some people have heard of it other places as well.
 In my opinion, it is one of the best ways to keep the motivation to get debt free!
 The snowball isn’t directly Dave Ramsey’s, but it is the system that he uses in his Financial Peace University.

 The other day I read a Dave Ramsey quote on Instagram about the “Debt Snowball” that said “It isn’t about the math, it is about the momentum.”
+If it were about the math, you wouldn’t be paying 25% on credit cards to get the 2% cash back points.
 This is such a good thing to keep in mind when starting out.
 Don’t get caught up in the fear of paying a little more interest of some of your bigger debts when you could completely pay off some of your smaller ones.
 The whole purpose of the snowball is to clear smaller debts to give you more money towards your bigger ones, like a snowball rolling downhill.
 There are definitely other methods to paying off debt, so do your research and do what is best for you.

 I chose the snowball method because I paid off little debts and just have a few larger ones left.
 It helps gain momentum and it allows you to put more towards those larger debts.
 I didn’t see a lot of point in throwing so much money towards a large debt when I could completely knock out the small ones all together.
 Now that all of my little debts are out of the way, I am able to throw $1000+ a month towards my bigger debts which is helping the numbers go down quick!

 6 Steps to Building your Debt Snowball

 1) Get on board with getting out of debt!